RichardBradley/liquibase.github.com/documentation/preconditions.md

 ### &lt;changeSetExecuted&gt; ###

-Passes if the specified change set has already been executed. //Since 1.8//
+Passes if the specified change set has already been executed. **Since 1.8**

 #### Available Attributes ####